-The Company's dividend policy, subject to sufficient profits being available and taking into account working capital and liquidity requirements, is to pay dividends totalling 5% per annum of the Company's original issue price per Ordinary Share in the first year of operations, and 6% per annum thereafter.
+The Company's dividend policy, subject to sufficient profits being available and taking into account working capital and liquidity requirements, is to pay dividends totalling 6% per annum of the Company's original issue price per Ordinary Share (5% in the first year of operations).
 The Company pays dividends on a quarterly basis.